 Our governing documents provide that the number of directors will be set only by our board of directors in accordance with our bylaws.
 Our bylaws provide that a majority of our entire board of directors may at any time increase or decrease the number of directors.
 However, unless our bylaws are amended, the number of directors may never be less than three nor more than eleven.
-Our charter provides that, except as may be provided by the board of directors in setting the terms of any class or series of shares of stock, so long as we have a class of securities registered under the Exchange Act and at least three independent directors, any and all vacancies on the board of directors may be filled only by the affirmative vote of a majority of the remaining directors in office, even if the remaining directors do not constitute a quorum, and any director elected to fill a vacancy will serve for the remainder of the full term of the directorship in which the vacancy occurred and until a successor is elected and qualifies, subject to any applicable requirements of the 1940 Act.
-If there are no directors then in office, vacancies may be filled by stockholders at a special meeting called for such purpose.
+Our charter provides that, except as may be provided by the board of directors in setting the terms of any class or series of shares of stock, so long as we have a class of securities registered under the Exchange Act and at least three independent directors, any and all vacancies on the board of directors may be filled only by the affirmative vote of a majority of the remaining directors in office, even if the remaining directors do not constitute a quorum, and any director elected to fill a vacancy will serve for the remainder of the full term of the directors then in office, vacancies may be filled by stockholders at a special meeting called for such purpose.
 Our charter provides that a director may be removed only by the affirmative vote of at least two-thirds of the votes entitled to be cast generally in the election of directors.